MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 # Premium auto capture

-Premium auto capture provides suggestions to create contacts (in addition to capturing emails and meetings), based on communications by reducing overall time spent on these tasks and enabling sales personnel to focus on generating revenue.
+Premium auto capture provides suggestions to create contacts and activities in addition to capturing emails and meetings, based on communications by reducing overall time spent on these tasks and enabling sales personnel to focus on generating revenue.

 ## Provide consent

 When administrator enables premium auto capture, you need to provide consent to allow Dynamics 365 Sales to access your Outlook data so that auto capture can provide suggestions on activities and contacts.
-You can provide consent through one of the following:
+You can provide consent through one of the following options:

 -	[Timeline](#through-timeline)